visgl/deck.gl/_posts/2017-03-31-introducing-deckgl-v4.md

 ## Layer extrusion and lighting

-As mentioned in the previous sections, some of deck.gl layers now support extrusion.
+As mentioned in the previous sections, some deck.gl layers now support extrusion.
 Extrusion can be enabled by setting the `extruded` property to true, if available.
 Users can provide a `getElevation` accessor to control how much each individual element should extrude.

 To make extrusion looks natural and visually pleasing, deck.gl v4 now has an experimental lighting module that provides basic shading of 3D layers.
-It has very straightforward APIs and it should be easy for users to understand simply by looking at the examples that come with deck.gl.
+It has very straightforward APIs and users should be able to understand them simply by looking at the examples that come with deck.gl.
 It's worth mentioning that since it's experimental, the public APIs might change in the future release of deck.gl.

 ## Interactive Documentation